 Slovenian scenographers create actual spaces, filled with imagination and connected with theatre texts and performing concepts, in which the actors feel comfortable, and the audience can immerse into the presented idea and the aesthetic of the performance.
 Throughout history, scenographers and their art have followed the new guidelines appearing in the contemporary fine arts and architecture, Slovenian and international.
 Often, they were even the first to research certain artistic styles.

 The attractive, interactive, and visually rich exhibition captivates theatre, art history and fine arts experts, as well as the general public, and provides a new perspective of the theatre and fine arts history in Slovenia along with copious amounts of new information.

-The exhibition was set up by the Slovenian Theatre Institute (SLOGI) in collaboration with the National Gallery in Ljubljana, where it is on display.
+The exhibition was set up by the Slovenian Theatre Institute (SLOGI) in collaboration with the National Gallery of Slovenia in Ljubljana, where it was on display.

 Author: Ana Kocjančič, MA